 Dear Pipeline Activists,

-In the same week that we’re absorbing the great news about the cancellation of the Atlantic Coast Pipeline and […]
+In the same week that we’re absorbing the great news about the cancellation of the Atlantic Coast Pipeline […]

 The fracked gas Atlantic Coast Pipeline project is dead.
 On Sunday, July 5, the six year long struggle to stop the fracked gas Atlantic Coast Pipeline ended when Duke and Dominion Energy cancelled the project.